shiftlab/pytorch.github.io/_posts/2020-1-15-pytorch-1-dot-4-released-and-domain-libraries-updated.md

 author: Team PyTorch
 image: /assets/images/bert2.png
 tags: [five]
+preview: 'Today, we’re announcing the availability of PyTorch 1.4, along with updates to the PyTorch domain libraries.
+These releases build on top of the announcements from [NeurIPS 2019](https://pytorch.org/blog/pytorch-adds-new-tools-and-libraries-welcomes-preferred-networks-to-its-community/), where we shared the availability of PyTorch Elastic, a new classification framework for image and video, and the addition of Preferred Networks to the PyTorch community.
+For those that attended the workshops at NeurIPS, the content can be found [here](https://research.fb.com/neurips-2019-expo-workshops/).'
 ---

 Today, we’re announcing the availability of PyTorch 1.4, along with updates to the PyTorch domain libraries.
 These releases build on top of the announcements from [NeurIPS 2019](https://pytorch.org/blog/pytorch-adds-new-tools-and-libraries-welcomes-preferred-networks-to-its-community/), where we shared the availability of PyTorch Elastic, a new classification framework for image and video, and the addition of Preferred Networks to the PyTorch community.
 For those that attended the workshops at NeurIPS, the content can be found [here](https://research.fb.com/neurips-2019-expo-workshops/).